 Disheartened?
 Don't be.
 The point is that we put so much pressure on this time of year, creating lofty goals and tackling them at full force, only to burn out or become immediately disappointed when we don't see instantaneous results.
 But there is an effective approach to getting your body into gear without completely losing your mind (and intentions) along the way.
 It just requires a little patience—and maybe a little attitude adjustment.
 How about—gasp—actually enjoying the process?
 See how below.

 It's a no-brainer, really: Turn the odds of commitment in your favor by choosing a workout that you actually enjoy, rather than opting for something that promises fast results but makes you want to chuck your sneakers out of a high-rise window just so you don't have to go.
 Just because yoga doesn't promise the same afterburn as HIIT doesn't mean it's not the superior choice in your case—because if you're still hitting the mat consistently in June while your interval watch has been gathering dust since February, is there really any question as to which workout is more effective?

-Also remember that the fitness world is literally a playground, nowadays—there's never been such a boon of out-of-the-box, super-fun workouts, from hip hop yoga to aqua spin to trapeze.
+Also remember that the fitness world is literally a playground nowadays.
+There's never been such a boom of out-of-the-box, super-fun workouts, from hip-hop yoga to aqua cycling to trapeze.
 You'll be so distracted with piquing your sense of adventure that you'll forget you're breaking a sweat.